AndrewRchow/ToDoList/README.md

 # ToDoList
-Basic ToDoList in Angular and Jquery
+Basic ToDoList in Angular and Jquery.

-A CRUD app with a view showing an example of web scraping
+A CRUD app with a view showing an example of web scraping.